1) Prepare mentally as well as physically

 Functional training will help with this, but it should be gradual so you don’t injure yourself or pull anything that will only set you back.
 You can also try a drill called 20 – 40s: sprint for 20s and then rest for 40, repeat 4 x for one set.
 Do as many sets as you wish.

 4) Eat and drink right

 It might seem like an obvious one but work out what foods your body does and doesn’t agree with when you’re exercising.
 Make sure you take plenty of water with you and something to snack on during the ride to keep your energy levels up.
 Some great cycling foods include bananas, flapjacks and energy bars.
-For more great tips read our 5 tips for improving your cycling fitness.

 5) Stay safe